 P = Polar angle

-After reading through this page, you can proceed to another section where you’ll find two examples illustrating how to calculate the “calculated height (Hc)”.
+After reading through this page, you can proceed to another section where you’ll find two examples illustrating how to calculate the “calculated altitude (Hc)”.

 Next, we calculate the azimuth of the sun :

-Next, we calculate the azimuth of the sun using the almost the same inputs and the calculated height we obtained previously.
+Next, we calculate the azimuth of the sun using almost the same inputs and the calculated altitude we obtained previously.

-To clarify, we always calculate the Hc first, and afterwards the azimut, since it needs the calculated height in its formula!
+To clarify, We always calculate Hc first, then the azimuth, since its formula requires Hc.

 D = Declination of the sun.